Crofoot History, Family Crest & Coats of Arms

 The surname Crofoot was first found in Suffolk where they held a family seat.
 From their early beginnings, for the next few centuries, the family name also acquired other estates or manors as branches established themselves throughout England.
 The major conflicts of the eras, such as the War of the Roses, the English Reformation, and the English Civil War sometimes found them to be in opposing camps, with conflicting interests.
 Although this name may sound like an Indian name to North Americans it has its roots in Suffolk.

 Early History of the Crofoot family

-Another 213 words (15 lines of text) covering the years 1524 and 1736 are included under the topic Early Crofoot History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Crofoot research.
+Another 29 words (2 lines of text) covering the years 1524, 1736, 1817 and 1875 are included under the topic Early Crofoot History in all our PDF Extended History products and printed products wherever possible.

 Crofoot Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Crofoot are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Crofoot include: Crowfoot, Crowfote, Crowfoote, Crowefoot, Crofford, Croford, Croffet, Crofut, Croffut, Crofoot, Croffit, Croffitt and many more.

 Early Notables of the Crofoot family (pre 1700)